apache/tvm-rfcs/rfcs/0107-scalable-matrix-extension-enablement.md

 ## SME2 support
 This RFC currently only considers SME.
 SME2 is the next iteration of SME that enables a wider range of applications to leverage the computational efficiency of SME.
 One notable improvement is support for matrix-vector operations.

+## Applying SME schedules to the Relax compilation flow
+This RFC has currently considered using SME schedules in the Relay compilation flow.
+This flow consists of registering compute and schedule definitions in TOPI and applying them via the Relay strategy.
+This is considered in the ["Registering STIR SME schedules in Relay Strategy"](#register-stir-schedule) section above.
+As a result, the following components will be provided: a TE compute definition, a STIR schedule and a strategy that matches a compute definition to a schedule based on the annotated name of a block.

+The Relax compilation flow takes a [different approach](https://discuss.tvm.apache.org/t/discuss-tvm-core-strategy-for-operator-scheduling-and-tuning/16352) whereby scheduling is completed as an IRModule -> IRModule transform pass.
+The pass should be able to detect a pattern of the compute definition and apply the relevant scheduling.
+In the simplest form, it's possible to produce a pass that identifies blocks with the same annotated name and apply the previously defined STIR schedule to each matched block at a time.
+This pass can be contributed and applied as part of the [dlight](https://github.com/apache/tvm-rfcs/pull/dlight) package.